Appendectomy for Children

 Before the procedure starts, the healthcare team may give your child a shot of medicine

-to help him or her relax.
-Your child will also have an IV (intravenous) line placed
+to help them relax.
+Your child will also have an IV (intravenous) line placed into

-into a vein so other medicines can be given.
-This is how your child will be put to
+a vein so fluids and other medicines can be given.
+This is how your child will be

 What happens during an appendectomy for a child?

-During an open procedure, the surgeon will make a cut into the skin and the fat underneath.
+During an open procedure, the surgeon will make an incision into the skin and the

-The cut will be 1 to 2 inches long.
-Upon reaching the appendix, the surgeon will cut
+fat underneath.
+This incision will be 1 to 2 inches long.
+Upon reaching the appendix,

-it loose and remove it.
-The surgeon will then close the opening in the intestine and
+the surgeon will remove it.
+The surgeon will then close the opening in the intestine

-During a laparoscopic procedure, the surgeon will make a few small cuts in the abdomen.
+During a laparoscopic procedure, the surgeon will make a few small incisions in the

-The surgeon will put a tiny camera through one cut so he or she can see the procedure
+belly.
+The surgeon will put a tiny camera through one incision so they can see the

-on a video screen.
-The surgeon will put air into the abdomen through a tube to inflate
+procedure on a video screen.
+The surgeon will put air into the abdomen through a tube

-the area so he or she can see better.
-The surgeon will then remove the appendix using
+to inflate the area so they can see better.
+The surgeon will then remove the appendix

-small instruments.
+using small tools.
 When finished, the surgeon will stitch up the opening in the intestine

-If your child’s appendix has burst, a drainage tube may be left in the abdomen to
+If your child’s appendix has burst, a drainage tube may be left in the belly for a